Hajer45/alx-zero_day/README.md

 My first readme
-This a task part of ALX Software Engineer Program
+This task is part of ALX Software Engineer Program